The Amish in Ohio: 2024 Guide (70+ Communities)

 Outside an Amish harness shop in New Bedford, Ohio

-These range from the progressive New Order Amish, with around 20 church districts, to the numerically largest affiliation, the Old Order, to the somewhat more conservative Andy Weaver or ‘Dan Church’ Amish, and finally the Swartzentruber Amish, a very tradition-minded group resistant to technological change.
+The groups in Holmes County include the progressive New Order Amish, the numerically largest affiliation, known simply as the Old Order (or “mainline”), to the somewhat more conservative Andy Weaver or “Dan Church” Amish, and finally the Swartzentruber Amish, a very tradition-minded group resistant to technological change.

 Significant numbers of Amish are found in Wayne County, as well as in neighboring Tuscarawas County (near the towns of Sugarcreek and Baltic), as well as in Coshocton County to the south.
 Holmes County is known for its hilly terrain, which gradually becomes flatter as one approaches Wayne County to the north.

-To the west, Amish from the settlement have formed church districts geographically distant from the main body of the settlement, at towns such as Nashville and Loudonville.
+To the west, Amish from the settlement have formed church districts (congregations) geographically distinct from the main body of the settlement, notably around the town of Lakeville.

 Berlin is the small tourist-focused town at the heart of the Holmes County community.
 Mount Hope is another town notable for its auction house and proximity to numerous Amish-owned furniture shops.